Sumitkaroo/Docker/README.md

 ![screenshot](https://github.com/Sumitkaroo/Docker/blob/master/images/7.JPG)

+Notes:

+- We use port-forwarding to connect to the inside of containers from our local machine.

+- Our local directory, ./php, is mounted inside of the webserver container as /var/www/html/
+    - The files within in our local folder will be served when we access the website inside of the container

 ## PHPMyAdmin
 - Go to browser and enter the link: ```http://ip_address:80```.
 You need to enter ```ip_address``` of ```PHPMyAdmin``` docker container.
 To do this enter `docker inspect docker_id` where you will find ip_address of container.
 After entering ip_address with port number in the browser you will be directed to `PHPMyAdmin` page.